ubicity-corp/yang2tosca/README.md

 definitions.
 While it is packaged as a standalone tool, it is built as a [pyang](https://github.com/mbj4668/pyang) plugin.

+> `yang2tosca` currently generates TOSCA Simple Profile in YAML v1.3
+> files.
+Support for TOSCA Version 2.0 is under development.

 A typical conversion will involve two steps:

 1. First, YANG models are converted automatically by yang2tosca to (almost) equivalent TOSCA date type definitions.
 2. Next, service designers must (manually) convert some of the resulting TOSCA data types into node types, relationship types, requirements, and capabilities.
 This step requires knowledge of service-specific semantics and cannot be automated.

 # Installing yang2tosca

+These instructions are for Ubuntu 22.04 LTS.
+Installation instructions for other platforms are under development.

 ## Setting up a virtual environment